OpenPledge/OpenPledge/README.md

+# Open Pledge
+Welcome!
+This project is still in very early alpha stages, feel free to contact us if you are interested in using it for your non-profit.

 ### Requirements
 - Organizer can create a donation needed items list
 - Organizer can add new items to the list by clicking "New Item" on the list, which makes an edittable item on the list